ENES-Merida/ParCFD2025.github.io/_posts/2024-10-11-next-parcfd.md

 series: blog_series
 ---

 The next ParCFD conference will be held in Merida, Yucatan, Mexico on November 25-27 2025.
-More details can be found [here](/upcoming_conference/).
+More details can be found in [here](/upcoming_conference/).